OpenITI/kitab-metadata-automation/README.md

 KITAB metadata automation

 ## Shell Script
-1) Delete any local changes made to the corpus (just incase) ``ls | xargs -P10 -I{} git -C {} reset --hard ``
+1) Delete any local changes made to the corpus (just in case) ``ls | xargs -P10 -I{} git -C {} reset --hard ``

 2) Fetch all the repos to make sure that metadata is generated based on the lastest version of the corpus